 Should children drink smoothies?

-Water and milk are the best drinks for children, but kids’ smoothies are an option and offer an opportunity for you to include foods that your child might otherwise not eat.
+Water and milk are the best drinks for young children, but smoothies are an option and offer an opportunity for you to include foods that your child might otherwise not eat.
 They’re also useful for children who have a poor appetite, as well as teenagers who are always on-the-go.
 Unlike juices, smoothies retain the whole fruit, including the fibre, but don’t forget they are a source of ‘free’ sugars, which should make up no more than 5% of our energy (calorie) intake.

-Another thing to consider is that because we drink smoothies rather than eat them, we do tend to consume them rather quickly.
+Another thing to consider is that because we drink smoothies rather than eat them, we do tend to consume them more quickly.
 This means the sugars they contain may flood the bloodstream and, because no chewing is involved, the body doesn’t get the same messages that help us regulate how much we eat.

-It’s important to remember that whole fruit and vegetables should always be offered, as part of a balanced diet – this is especially important for young children who are learning to eat and are forming their own food preferences.
+It’s important to remember that whole fruit and vegetables should always be included as part of a balanced diet – this is especially important for young children who are learning to eat and are forming their own food preferences.